Attention Perry County Recyclers!

 Click here for a list of hard to recycle items and where to recycle them.

 Got an old TV?
-The Cumberland County Conservation District is opening a new facility on July 11, 2017 located at 1001 Claremont Road in Carlisle, PA.
+The Cumberland County Conservation District has opened a new facility located at 1001 Claremont Road in Carlisle, PA.
 They will accept used/old electronics at a fee of $0.50 per pound.
 The facility will be open

-Tuesdays and Thursdays from 2p.m.-6p.m. and on the
+Tuesdays and Wednesdays from 2p.m.-6p.m. and on the

 2nd and 4th Saturdays of every month from 9a.m.-1p.m.

 For additional information or if you are interested in volunteering, please contact:

 If you are asking yourself "Why should I Recycle?"

 1) Collected recyclables are transported to an end user and transformed into useful raw materials.
 By giving your waste a 2nd life, you are helping to create jobs in your community!